dreamportdev/Osdev-Notes/10_Going_Beyond/README.md

 # Going Beyond

-This short parts will explore some future ideas for our kernel development, if all the previous parts in the book were completed.
+This short part will explore some future ideas for our kernel development, if all the previous parts in the book were completed.

 It will present them with a high level explanation of the steps and the prerequisites needed for the implementation.